sidharthv96/blog/content/posts/payment.md

 Having a good CA makes our lives much easier and stress free.
 They'll also advise us on tax planning to boost our savings.

-I had to go trough 3 CAs before I finally connected with [Prasad Bhutada](mailto:prasad.bhutada@bnbca.in), another RemoteIndian member.
+I had to go through 3 CAs before I finally connected with [Prasad Bhutada](mailto:prasad.bhutada@bnbca.in), another RemoteIndian member.
 He has in depth knowledge in all the required areas and is extremely helpful with any queries that I have.

 # Things the government wants, and how do we get them

+> In this world nothing can be said to be certain, except death and taxes.
+>
+> - Benjamin Franklin

 - Foreign Inward Remittance Certificate (FIRC)
+- Income Tax
+  - Quarterly Advance Tax if Tax Liability exceeds Rs.
+10,000/-
+  - Yearly Filing of ITR
+- Receipts more than Rs.
+20L:
+  - GST Registration
-- 20L+ -> GST Registration and Letter of Undertaking (LUT)
+  - Letter of Undertaking (LUT)
-- 50L+ -> Audited Books
+- Receipts more than Rs.
+50L:
-- Income Tax (Quarterly Advance Tax, Yearly Filings )
+  - Audit Books under Income Tax
-- TDS, If you hire someone under you
+  - Deduct Tax at source (TDS), If hiring someone under you

-## FIRC
+## Foreign Inward Remittance Certificate

+FIRC is a document provided by the Bank which acts as a proof of receipt of foreign currency in your bank account.
+Stating the incoming currency, conversion rate, reason for transfer and remitter details.

+It is provided only when foreign currency is transferred to your account and is issued by the Bank which process the conversion to INR.

-As exports are taxed at 0%, FIRC is used to prove that the money was not domestic.
+As software exports are taxed at 0%, FIRC is used to prove that the money was not domestic.

-It is a certificate which states the Incoming Currency, Conversion Rate, Reason for Transfer and Remitter details.

-It is issued by the Banks which process the conversion to INR.

 Getting it can be tricky when using services like Payoneer, Wise, etc. But the workaround is explained at the end.

+## Income Tax

+If your income is <= 50L, there is a Section 44ADA to save tax on 50% of the amount.

+Check out the [Comprehensive Guide on Tax for Freelancers ](https://www.thegalacticadvisors.com/post/comprehensive-guide-on-tax-for-freelancers), written by people who know this much better than I do.

 ## GST and LUT

 If you landed a juicy paycheck > 20L, you have to get a GST registration.
-Don't worry, Software exports are rated at 0% tax, so you don't have to pay any GST.
-For this, you have to submit a Letter of Undertaking yearly via the portal, simple form, few clicks, no hassle.
+Don't worry, Software and related services can be exported at 0% tax, so you don't have to pay any GST if a Letter of Undertaking is furnished.
+It should be submitted annually via the portal.
+[Simple form, few clicks, no hassle](https://cleartax.in/s/lut-letter-of-undertaking-gst).

 Just get registered via the [Official portal](https://gst.gov.in) and file the Monthly GST-1 and GST-3B Forms and annual return.